AKSW/frankgraphbench/README.md

 # FranKGraphBench: Knowledge Graph Aware Recommender Systems Framework for Benchmarking

-The FranKGraphBench is a benchmark for Recommender Systems.
+The FranKGraphBench is a framework to allow KG Aware RSs to be benchmarked in a reproducible and easy to implement manner.
-It contains the major knowledge graphs and Recommender Systems to speed up the development and facilitate the benchmarking of new methods.
+It was first created on Google Summer of Code 2023 for Data Integration between DBpedia and some standard RS datasets in a reproducible framework.

 Check the [docs](https://frankgraphbench.readthedocs.io/en/latest/index.html) for more information.